|

 one of the advantages you miss is a "hometown" network - people who write you

-people who cheer you on just because, well, you're the "hometown guy" or the
+or cheer you on just because, well, you're the "hometown guy" or the

-"hometown gal."
+"hometown gal!"

 This type of networking is particularly important for writers and artists and